maxrohleder/AdvancedMI/README.md

 There is one flask-based webserver, which exposes the administrative functionality of the project via a REST-Api.
 The sources for these backend functions can be found in the folder `./backend`.

 The client side of the application was written using React.
 The code can be seen in the folder called `./frontend`.

+## TODOs

+- remove data from admin-frontend and pull from backend
+- css for admin frontend